Classical and Quantum Mechanics via Lie algebras: Quantities

 In different states, the quantities of a given system may have different values; the state (equivalently, the values determined by it) characterizes an individual system at a particular time.
 Theory must therefore define what to consider as quantities, what as states, and how a state assigns values to a quantity.
 Since quantities can be added, multiplied, compared, and integrated, the set of all quantities has an elaborate structure whose properties we formulate after the discussion of the following motivating example.

-\begin{example} As a simple example satisfying the axioms to be introduced, the reader may think of an $N$-level quantum system.
-The \bfi{quantities} are the elements of the algebra $\Ez=\Cz^{N\times N}$ of square complex $N\times N$ matrices, the \bfi{constants} are the multiples of the identity matrix, the \bfi{conjugate} $f^*$ of $f$ is given by conjugate transposition, and the \bfi{integral} $\sint g = \tr g$ is the \bfi{trace}, the sum of the diagonal entries or, equivalently, the sum of the eigenvalues.
+\begin{example} As a simple example satisfying the axioms to be introduced, the reader may think of an $N$-level quantum system. \at{The reaminder of this example is now in the new Chapter on matrix groups.} The \bfi{quantities} are the elements of the algebra $\Ez=\Cz^{N\times N}$ of square complex $N\times N$ matrices, the \bfi{constants} are the multiples of the identity matrix, the \bfi{conjugate} $f^*$ of $f$ is given by conjugate transposition, and the \bfi{integral} $\sint g = \tr g$ is the \bfi{trace}, the sum of the diagonal entries or, equivalently, the sum of the eigenvalues.
 The standard basis consisting of the $N$ \bfi{unit vectors} \idx{$e^k$} with a one in component $k$ and zeros in all other component corresponds to the $N$ levels of the quantum systems.
 The Hamiltonian $H$ is represented by a diagonal matrix $H=\Diag(E_1,\dots,E_N)$ whose diagonal entries $E_k$ are the \bfi{energy levels} of the system.
 In the nondegenerate case, all $E_k$ are distinct, and the diagonal matrices comprise all functions of $H$.
-Quantities representing arbitrary nondiagonal matrices are less easy to interpret.
+Quantities given by arbitrary nondiagonal matrices are less easy to interpret.
 However, an important class of quantities are the matrices of the form $P=\psi\psi^*$, where $\psi$ is a vector of norm 1; they satisfy $P^2=P=P^*$ and are the quantities observed in binary measurements such as detector clicks; see Section \ref{s.qprob}.
-The \bfi{states} of the $N$-level system are represented by a \bfi{density matrix} $\rho\in\Ez$, a positive semidefinite Hermitian matrix with trace one.
-The \bfi{value} of a quantity $f\in\Ez$ is the number $\<f\>=\tr \rho f$.
+The \bfi{states} of the $N$-level system are mappings defined by a \bfi{density matrix} $\rho\in\Ez$, a positive semidefinite Hermitian matrix with trace one, assigning to each quantity $f\in\Ez$ the \bfi{value} $\<f\>=\tr \rho f$ of $f$ in this state.
 The diagonal entries $p_k:=\rho_{kk}$ represent the probability for obtaining a response in a binary test for the $k$th quantum level; the off-diagonal entries $\rho_{jk}$ represent deviations from a classical mixture of quantum levels. \end{example}